Venmo is offering users an (ugly) physical debit card

 If you’re eligible to receive a card, a prompt should show at the top of your Venmo feed when you open the app.

-The sign up process seems straightforward – like Square’s Cash card there is no fee, and besides verifying their identity users just have select a backup reload method (i.e your bank account) that will be used if your Venmo balance doesn’t cover a purchase you make with their card.
+The sign-up process seems straightforward — like Square’s Cash card there is no fee, and besides verifying their identity, users simply have to select a backup reload method (i.e. your bank account) that will be used if your Venmo balance doesn’t cover a purchase you make with their card.

-One downside – the card design is really really ugly.
-It’s literally a picture of a ball of pizza dough with some white flour sprinkled on tip.
+One downside — the card design is really, really ugly.
+It’s literally a picture of a ball of pizza dough with some white flour sprinkled on top.

 Like it or not, Venmo’s target user group (myself included) cares what their credit cards look like.
 And while everyone knows that metal cards are currently all the rage, I’m here to tell you that dough cards are very much not.